MauriceButler/islegit/README.md

 # islegit

-Check if all installed modules are up to date as per dependencies SemVer
+Dodgey thing for build system to check if all installed modules are up to date as per dependencies SemVer

 ## CLI usage

     islegit

-Will exit with exit code 1 if there is anything that could be updated with npm update, otherwise 0.
+Will write "legit" to stdout if there is nothing that could be updated with npm update, otherwise it will write "nope".

+Will always exit with code 0 because reasons... (build system)

 ## Module